 What Is Subrogation in Insurance?

-Subrogation gives your insurance carrier the legal right to collect from a third party damages or debts that were originally owed to you.
+Subrogation is an insurance company's legal right to act on a policyholder's behalf to recover their losses.
+If an accident is not your fault and your insurance company pays for repairs and medical expenses, subrogation gives them the legal right to recoup the costs associated with that accident from the at-fault third party.
 If your insurance company is successful in its efforts, you will get back all or some of your deductible, and your coverage rate will not increase.
-However, some insurers charge an additional fee for subrogation work.
+However, sometimes there is a fee for subrogation.

 The Benefits of Subrogation